hmcts/cnp-aks-rbac-pipelines/README.md

 Each pipeline has a folder in which all YAML files, scripts and other related content will be self contained.

 ### Triggers
-The continous integration triggers on YAML push have been __disabled__.
+The continuous integration triggers on YAML push have been __disabled__.
 The pipelines are queued on demand.

 ---